AMC (TV channel)

-AMC is an American multinational basic cable television channel that is the flagship property of AMC Networks.
-The channel's programming primarily consists of theatrically released films, along with a limited amount of original programming.
-The channel's name originally stood for "American Movie Classics", but since 2002 the full name has been de-emphasized as a result of a major shift in its programming.
+AMC is an American cable television channel that, since 2002, mainly airs a mix of original AMC shows, mostly dramas and documentaries, as well as acquired TV programs, and theatrically released films.
+Launched in late 1984 as American Movie Classics, the flagship property of AMC Networks, the channel aired classic films (from before 1970), similar to Turner Classic Movies, the channel's former rival.
+In 2002, AMC retired the American Movie Classics name, resulting from the major shift in its programming.

-As of July 2015, AMC was received by approximately 94,832,000 households in the United States that subscribe to a pay television service (81.5% of U.S. households with at least one television set).
+As of December 2024, AMC was available in approximately 60 million U.S. pay-TV households.
+This marks a decline from 65.1 million households in December 2023 and 94.8 million in July 2015, reflecting the broader trend of cord-cutting and the shift toward streaming platforms.

 History

 1984–2002: Focus on classic films

-American Movie Classics, as AMC was originally known, debuted on October 1, 1984, as a premium channel by Rainbow Programming Services (a subsidiary of Cablevision).
-Its original format focused on classic movies – largely those made prior to the 1970s – that aired during the afternoon and early evening hours in a commercial-free, generally unedited, uncut and uncolorized format.
+American Movie Classics, as AMC was originally known, debuted on October 1, 1984, as a premium channel by Rainbow Programming Services (The predecessor to current-day AMC Networks owned by Cablevision).
+Its original format focused on classic movies – largely those made prior to the 1970s – that aired during the afternoon and early evening hours in a commercial-free, generally unedited, uncut, uninterrupted and uncolorized format.
 The new network replaced Montage, a channel with a similar format that was being offered to Cablevision subscribers in the New York area.